 – Discuss what students should expect during the first week of their undergraduate degree

 While it may be an unfamiliar event for those who haven’t enrolled in university, the week-long induction that welcomes new undergraduate students is notorious among the academic community.
 Whether it’s called fresher’s week in the UK or perhaps ‘orientation’ or ‘welcome’ week in the USA, a student’s first week on campus is full of new and exciting opportunities for freshmen before their bachelor’s degree begins.
-Lesson 1 of this short course explains exactly what a fresher’s week is, while Lessons 2 and 3 aim to prepare students for a well-balanced and successful experience by considering the many ‘dos’ and ‘don’ts’.
-After completing this short course, you should hopefully have a good idea of what to expect in your first week at university.
+Chapter 1 of this short reader explains exactly what a fresher’s week is, while Chapter 2 and 3 aim to prepare students for a well-balanced and successful experience by considering the many ‘dos’ and ‘don’ts’.
+After completing this short reader, you should hopefully have a good idea of what to expect in your first week at university.

 What is the purpose of ‘fresher’s week’?